Our doors are always open to schools and pupils interested in studying at Somerville.

 Book a school visit (Virtual or In-Person)

 We participate in the university-wide open days in June/July and September and host visits from schools each week during term time.
-We also host annual Year 12 Study Days and collaborate in university-wide Remote Interview Workshops in November for state school applicants from disadvantaged backgrounds to help demystify the interview process.
+We also host annual Year 12 Study Days and an annual visit day for Y12 students from BAME backgrounds who are considering applying to Oxford.
 See below for more information.

 Open Days

-The 2025 University Open Days for prospective applicants will be on 2nd-3rd July and the 19th September.
+The 2026 University Open Days for prospective applicants will be on 1st-2nd July and the 18th September.

-At an Open Day, our team of warm and friendly student helpers will be on hand to guide you around the College and give you a first-hand account of life at Somerville.
+During the Open Days, our team of warm and friendly student helpers will be on hand to guide you around the College and give you a first-hand account of life at Somerville.
 There’ll also be talks to help you learn more about the subject you’re interested in applying for.

 Open Days Timetable